axvr/interlude/README.md

 Collection of small, but useful Clojure utilities I've created that I frequently find myself replicating across programs.

-Essentially this is my own personal version of [medley](https://github.com/weavejester/medley), but it can work along-side it or instead of it.
+Essentially this is my own personal version of [Medley](https://github.com/weavejester/medley), however they can work along-side each other.

 ## Installation